YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 *To modify an existing trigger for global node ^Acct("ID")*:

 You cannot directly replace an existing trigger definition with a new one.
 With the exception of -NAME and -OPTIONS, to change an existing trigger, you have to delete the existing trigger definition and then add the modified trigger definition as a new trigger.
-Note that GT.M performs two different trigger comparisons to match trigger definitions depending on whether or not S[ET] is the trigger invocation command.
+Note that YottaDB performs two different trigger comparisons to match trigger definitions depending on whether or not S[ET] is the trigger invocation command.
 If there is a S[ET], then the comparison is based on the global name and subscripts, PIECES, [Z]DELIM, and XECUTE.
 If there is no SET, YottaDB compares only the global node with subscripts and the -XECUTE code value.

 Begin by executing the following command: